serokell/tezos-packaging/README.md

 Run `nix-build -A tezos-client-{rpm, deb}-package -o tezos-client-package` in order to build native `.rpm` or `.deb` package for RedHat and Debiab-based distros.

+## Obtain binary or packages from CI

+If you don't want to build these files from scratch, you can download artifacts produced by the CI.
+Go to the [master builds](https://buildkite.com/serokell/tezos-client/builds?branch=master) and download the artifacts from the `build and package` stage.

 ## `tezos-client` usage